Ten Things to Consider Before Employing a Nanny

 Employing a nanny for the schedule of care you need

-Tip: Roles that offer 25+ hours per week attract more interest.
+Tip: If your role is part-time, roles that offer 25+ hours per week attract more interest.
 Wrap-around (pre & post-school) and part-time roles typically provide a more premium hourly rate as the nanny’s opportunity to earn is diminished.

 Guide to part-time nanny searches Square

-This post helps explain how to package a part-time so it appeals to more nannies.
+This post helps explain how to package a part-time role so it appeals to more nannies.

 Qualifications and experience levels

-The more qualified or experienced a nanny, the greater the salary they can command.
+The more qualified or experienced a nanny is, the greater the salary they can command.

 The two primary things we encourage families to request are: